Cory Booker and Rosario Dawson have reportedly split - NewsBreak

 However, in March 2019, Dawson confirmed they were dating and Booker acknowledged the relationship before he launched his White House bid.

-While the two remained relatively private about their relationship, they occasionally spoke about each other with reporters and on social media.Eminem kneels during Super Bowl halftime performance
+While the two remained relatively private about their relationship, they occasionally spoke about each other with reporters and on social media.Download the FOX4 News app on iPhone and Android

 Dawson hit the campaign trail with Booker in 2019 before he dropped out in Jan.
 2020.